-Following the completion of an assessment, with the exception of private references, the completed Form F is shared with the prospective Foster Parents prior to being presented to the Orange Grove Fostercare Panel.
-The report should be signed by a Registered Manager, who confirms it distinguishes appropriately between fact and opinion, and complies with legislation and the expectation of robust evidence gathering and analysis outlined in the policy document.
+Following the completion of an assessment, with the exception of private references, the completed Form F is shared with the prospective Foster Parents prior to being presented to the Fostering Panel.
+The report should be signed by the Assessment Manager, who confirms it distinguishes appropriately between fact and opinion, and complies with legislation and the expectation of robust evidence gathering and analysis outlined in the policy document.